One of our absolute favourite tours in Asia is this adventurous route trip through the wilds of Kyrgyzstan. It involves a memorable, and at times…

 A highlight of the trip awaits today as we visit the annual Shyrdak Festival in the village of At-Bashy.
 ‘Shyrdaks’ are the traditional felt rugs made by Kyrgyz nomads from sheep’s wool.
 You’ll see literally hundreds of them for sale, with a broad range of contrasting colours, patterns and styles.
 Some of the finest makers in Central Asia will be demonstrating their art, making this the best souvenir shopping opportunity of the tour!

-An unforgettable road trip through a landscape of epic proportions takes up most of the day, as we drive north from sleepy Song Köl to Bishkek over the great Ala Too mountain range.
-Your journey will culminate in a lively performance of Kyrgyz folk music and dance in the evening.
+An unforgettable road trip through a landscape of epic proportions takes up most of the day as we drive north from sleepy Song Köl to Bishkek over the great Ala-Too mountain range.
+Arriving late in the afternoon, there will be time to visit the atmospheric Osh Bazaar before tomorrow's departure.

 ✓ Internal travel by shared vehicle